Fusion Embedding for Pose-Guided Person Image Synthesis with Diffusion Model: Experiments

 \subsection{Datasets}

-The proposed model is evaluated using the benchmark datasets DeepFashion In-shop Clothes Retrieval Benchmark (DeepFashion) (Liu et al., 2016) and RWTH-PHOENIX-Weather 2014T (Phoenix) (Camgoz et al., 2018).
-The DeepFashion dataset contains 52,712 high-resolution fashion images, and we followed the data configuration described in Lu et al. (2024).
-The model was evaluated at resolutions of 256×176 and 512×352, with the input images resized to 256×256 and 512×512, respectively.
-PHOENIX14T is a German sign language benchmark dataset consisting of 7,738 videos, performed by nine different signers wearing dark clothes in front of a gray background, with a resolution of 210×260 pixels.
-We followed the original dataset settings, using 7,096 videos for training and 642 for testing.
-Pose images were generated by converting pose coordinates extracted using HRnet (Wang et al., 2020), as provided by Guan et al. (2024).
-To construct the training data, we randomly extracted {source image, target pose, target} triples from video units, generating a total of 100,000 pairs.
-For testing, we used the first frame as the source image and the target pose as the pose sequence for each frame in the video, creating a dataset of approximately 64,627 pairs.
+The proposed model is evaluated on two benchmark datasets: DeepFashion In-Shop Clothes Retrieval (DeepFashion) \cite{RN53} and RWTH-PHOENIX-Weather 2014T (Phoenix) \cite{RN55}.
+DeepFashion consists of 52,712 high-resolution fashion images, and we follow the data configuration described in \cite{RN33}.
+The model is evaluated at resolutions of 256×176 and 512×352, with input images resized to 256×256 and 512×512, respectively.
+Phoenix is a German sign language benchmark dataset comprising 7,738 videos recorded from nine signers wearing dark clothing against a gray background, with an image resolution of 210×260 pixels.
+Following the original dataset configuration, we use 7,096 videos for training and 642 for testing.
+Pose images are generated by converting the pose coordinates extracted using HRNet \cite{RN58}, following the protocol in \cite{RN57}.
+To construct the training data, we randomly extract triplets of {source image, target pose, target image} from the video sequences, generating a total of 100,000 pairs.
+For testing, the first frame of each video serves as the source image, while the subsequent frames provide the target pose sequence, yielding approximately 64,627 test pairs.